stanley-gu/standardsCh/chapter.md

 indicative trends to emerge in recent years is the development of model interchange standards that permit biologists to easily exchange dynamical models between different software tools.
-This chapter describes the current and rising standards in systems biology that facilitate data knowledge management and physiological model exchange.
+This chapter describes the current and rising standards in systems biology that facilitate knowledge management and physiological model exchange.
 In addition, software platforms that implement these standards and enables the reuse of software code is discussed.
 Finally, the range of possible computational applications is described, highlighting the